 - Giant threshold openings were created called pylons, that led from one courtyard or hall to the next.
 Karnak has ten of them, added by different pharaohs.
 Pylons IV and V were begun by Thutmose I and were completed by Hatshepsut. - Thutmose II succeeded Thutmose I but Thutmose I had married his son (Thutmose II) to his half sister Hatshepsut.
 Thutmose II's son Thutmose III then was the step-son of Hatshepsut. - This is important to be clear, because Hatshepsut became the queen (pharaoh) after her husband's (he also was her half-brother) death in 1479 BCE.
-Hatshepsut was the first female ruler (pharaoh) in history, promoting herself and propagandizing for herself, dressing and depicting herself as a man. - Hatshepsut's architect was Senemut and the relationship may have been more than just professional. - Hatshepsut completed her father's pylons IV and V, and also installed two great obelisks.
+Hatshepsut was the first female ruler, a pharaoh, in history, promoting herself and propagandizing for herself, dressing and depicting herself as a man. - Hatshepsut's architect was Senemut and the relationship may have been much more than just professional. - Hatshepsut completed her father's pylons IV and V, and also installed two great obelisks.
 She also built two pylons heading to the Temple of Mut. - The axes of Karnak.
 The first six pylons led from west to east connecting a series of courts and halls leading to the inner sanctum of Amon-Ra.
-At the innermost shrine, priests would pray for: (1) benevolence of the rulers, (2) glory of the armies, (3) abundance of the Nile.
+At the innermost shrine, priests would pray for: benevolence of the rulers, glory of the armies, abundance of the Nile.

-The cross axis of four pylons went from north to south toward the Temple of Mut, who was the wife of Amon-Ra.
-This axis begun by Hatshepsut.
+The cross axis of four pylons went from north to south toward the Temple of Mut, who was the wife of Amon.

-- Another axis, divergent from that axis by just a few degrees, led to the Temple of Luxor 2 miles south, along a road lined with sphinxes. - The pylons had a notch in the center or what was known as the window of appearances, or known as the fastigium, where the pharaoh would appear to the crowds.
+• Another axis, divergent from that axis by just a few degrees, led to the Temple of Luxor 2 miles south, along a road lined with sphinxes.

+- The pylons had a notch in the center or what was known as the window of appearances, or known as the fastigium, where the pharaoh would appear to the crowds.
 The pylons' strong architectural characteristic, its thickness, gave it its unique spatial quality. - The central passage through Karnak, through the six pylons going west-east, and passing through the hypostyle hall of Seti I and his son Ramesses II was symbolic of the Nile passing between its long passageway of cliffs abutting the river. - The 12 central passage columns were blossoming papyrus buds because they were next to the clerestory lighting slabs between roof levels.
-Each hypostyle hall (north and south) was made up of 61 columns with bud capitals (not blossomed because not in the light). - Besides the main Temple of Amon-Ra at Karnak, and the Temple of Mut (his wife), there was the Temple of Khonsu (the son of Amon-Ra and Mut).
+Each hypostyle hall (north and south) was made up of 61 columns with bud capitals (not blossomed because not in the light). - Besides the main Temple of Amon-Ra at Karnak, and the Temple of Mut (his wife), there was the Temple of Khonsu (their son).

-3) Mortuary Temple of Hatshepsut in Deir el-Bahri (deer-el-BAHG-ree)
+3) Mortuary Temple of Hatshepsut in Deir-el-Bahri